Project-EBDO/FeatureEngine/src/main/scala/org/oceandataexplorer/engine/signalprocessing/readme.md

 - Power Spectral Density and Power spectrum (using periodogram and Welch estimations)
 - Energy (e.g., root mean square (rms) measure or Sound Pressure Level, i.e., log-scaling rms)

 It also provides a step-by-step code tutorial to use them.
-Note that these functions are basic tools and features in acoustic signal processing, and more widely in Fourier-based spectral analysis.

 ## Glossary

 ### Two-level segmentation

-When given an input signal, two successive levels of temporal segmentation can be applied, corresponding to two different time scales of analysis.
+When given an input signal, two successive levels of temporal segmentation are applied, corresponding to two different time scales of analysis.

-- `first level` - this first segmentation divides the input signal into shorter `segments` of `segmentSize`, defined in seconds.
+- `first level` - this first segmentation divides the input signal into shorter `segments` of `segmentSize`, defined in seconds or in number of samples.
 The input signal being a `Array[Double]` becomes a `Array[Array[Double]]`, i.e., an array of `segments`.
 It enforces the granularity of "integrating features" like `Welch`, `SPL` and `TOL` (e.g., if the input signal is segmented into `segments` of 1s, we will have one `SPL` each second)

 - `second level` - this second level divides each segment into shorter `windows` of `windowSize`, defined in signal-samples.
 Windows correspond to the standard segmentation for short-term Fourier analysis, enforcing the granularity of the `spectrum` feature